-Display Description Range Actual BOIL DHW E1 × • DHW Boilers Selects how many boilers are to be operated during DHW generation.
-(This item is only available when the last boiler in MODES 1, 4, and 5 is set to OFF and DHW MODE is set to 1 through 4.)
-1 to Max number of boilers Default = Maximum number of boilers octing EDDUSEI MODE SETP I I F1 • Setpoint Mode Selects the Setpoint Mode of operation.
-(This item is only available when DHW MODE is set to OFF.)
-1 (parallel, no priority), 2 (parallel, priority), 3 (primary pump), Default = 1 F1 • Setpoint Occupied The minimum supply temperature when a setpoint demand is present during the Occupied period.
-(This item is only available when DHW MODE is set to OFF.)
-OFF, 60 to 220°F (OFF, 16 to 104°C) Default = 180°F (82°C) F1 • Setpoint Unoccupied Selects whether or not a setpoint demand will be responded to during the Unoccupied period.
-(This item is only available when DHW MODE is set to OFF.)
-OFF, On Default = OFF E1 F1 • Priority Override Sets the maximum amount of time the control provides DHW or Setpoint priority before resuming space heating.
-(This item is only available when Setpoint MODE is set to 2, or when DHW MODE is set to 2 or 4 and the last boiler in MODES 1, 4 and 5 are set to OFF.
-OFF, 0:20 to 4:00 hr (10 minute increments) Default = OFF D1 • WWSD Occupied The system's warm weather shut down temperature during the Occupied period.
-(This item is only available if the External Input / Stand Alone DIP switch is set to Stand Alone) OFF, 35 to 100°F (OFF, 2 to 38°C) Default = 70°F (21°C) D1 • WWSD UnOccupied The system's warm weather shut down temperature during the UnOccupied period.
-(This item is only available if the External Input / Stand Alone DIP switch is set to Stand Alone) OFF, 35 to 100°F (OFF, 2 to 38°C) Default = 60°F (15.5°C) EXTURSAL C:CC C min PURG C1 • Primary Pump Purge The maximum length of time that the primary pump will continue to operate after the boiler demand has been removed.
-OFF, 0:10 to 19:55 min Default = 0:20 min EXTURSI C:C:C:C:min PURG Boll Pmp C1 • Boiler Pump Purge The length of time that the boiler pump will continue to run after the last stage in the boiler has turned off.
-(This item is only available in modes 2, 4, 6 and 8.)
-OFF, 0:10 to 19:55 min Default = 0:20 min A • Boiler Alarm The alarm signal will be activated if the boiler supply temperature does not increase within the selected time.
-(This item is only available when the Alarm / C.A.
-DIP switch is set to Alarm.)
-OFF, 3 to 40 min (1 minute increments) Default = 20 min KONUST 'F • • Units The units of measure that all of the temperatures are to be displayed in by the control. °F, °C Default = °F
+Adjust Menu (5 of 5) Display 10 Description Range Actual Setting KENUSSI MODE SETP I I I E • Setpoint Mode Selects the Setpoint Mode of operation.
+This item is only available when DHW MODE is set to OFF.
+1 (parallel, no priority), 2 (parallel, priority),) 3 (primary pump) Default = 1 E • Setpoint Occupied The minimum supply temperature when a setpoint demand is present during the Occupied period.
+This item is only available when DHW MODE is set to OFF.
+OFF, 60 to 220°F (OFF, 16°C to 104°C) Default = 180°F (82°C) E • Setpoint UnOccupied Selects whether or not a setpoint demand will be responded to during the UnOccupied period.
+This item is only available when DHW MODE is set to OFF.
+OFF, On Default = OFF D1 • Priority Override Determines the amount of time the override waits to provide DHW or Setpoint priority before resuming space heating.
+This item is only available when Boiler Minimum is not set to OFF.
+0:20 to 4:00 hr, OFF (10 minute increments) Default = OFF c • WWSD Occupied The system's warm weather shut down temperature during the Occupied period.
+This item is only available when the External Input / Stand Alone DIP switch is set to Stand Alone.
+35 to 100°F, OFF (2 to 38°C, OFF) Default = 70°F (21°C) c • WWSD UnOccupied The system's warm weather shut down temperature during the UnOccupied period.
+This item is only available when the External Input / Stand Alone DIP switch is set to Stand Alone.
+35 to 100°F, OFF (2 to 38°C, OFF) Default = 60°F (16°C) LOUISSI C:200 min PURG G • Primary Pump Purge The maximum length of time that the primary pump will continue to operate after the boiler demand has been removed.
+OFF, 0:10 to 19:55 min (5 sec increment) Default = 0:20 min A • Boiler Alarm The alarm signal will be activated if the boiler supply temperature does not increase within the selected time.
+This item is only available when the Alarm / C.A.
+DIP switch is set to Alarm.
+OFF, 3 to 40 min (1 min increment) Default = 20 min IADUISII 'F • • The units of measure that all of the temperatures are to be displayed in by the control. °F, °C Default = °F